 I am personally guilty of neglecting these beautiful targets in Liu of colorful galaxies and nebulae.
 There are countless open and globular clusters to photograph and add to your collection.
 In my experience, star clusters are best captured by using short exposures (30 seconds – 1 minute).
 This way, the bright stars are no blown-out, and you can record sharp colorful stars in your image.

 One of my favorite star clusters to capture during a full-moon is the Double Cluster in Perseus.
 There are some fantastic varying star colors in there.

 Shooting shorter exposures and stacking them have some advantages over shooting fewer, long exposures.
 Although the individual frames will not record as much detail on your DSO, the background sky, and stars will be less “intense”.
 What I mean is, it will be much easier to set the black point while processing your final stacked image, and bright stars will not “take over” as they would in a long exposure of 5 minutes or more.

 The signal-to-noise ratio will also improve as you add more subs to your final image.
-These principals apply to images taken during any moon phase, but are especially effective when dealing with added moonlight.
+These principles apply to images taken during any moon phase but are especially effective when dealing with added moonlight.